 Working with Codeberg's CI

 Every piece of code should be tested regularly.
 Ideally developers already implement unit-tests to test the functionality of code sections.
 Some projects even implement a suite of integration tests, testing whether the code in different parts of the software works as a whole and (still) provides the functionality the software promises to deliver.
-Running these tests regularly (or continuously) is the job of a Continuous Integration solution.
+Running these tests regularly (or continuously) is the job of a Continuous Integration (CI) solution.
 The results of the tests are displayed to the project members and maintainers, enabling them to identify problems and react if errors occur.

 Using Codeberg's instance of Woodpecker CI